 If we use that other analogy to try to understand what the fifth dimension is, our immediate question would probably be: where is the fifth dimension?

 For scientists trying to find the fifth dimension, their main intellectual drive behind their endeavors is trying to find a scientific explanation for those phenomena that affect our physical reality that has gone unanswered for millennia.

 One of these questions is why a fundamental natural force like gravity is lighter than other natural forces.
 Scientists have been unable to answer this question adequately by using all their knowledge on our physical or material three-dimensional universe.
 So, the answer to this and other similar riddles may just be in the fifth dimension.

 Isn’t the Fifth Dimension Just Mumbo-Jumbo?

-The fifth dimension has not only been of great interests to scientists or an inspiration to writers and film directors.
+The fifth dimension has not only been of great interest to scientists or inspiration to writers and film directors.

 Many people who approach the fifth dimension do so from a philosophical or religious perspective.
 But this does not mean that their ideas about it amount to just a heap of mumbo-jumbo.
 Far from it, serious theologians and philosophers belonging to different traditions have also debated and studied the fifth dimension.